ladan-hazrati-web/travel-agency-template/README.md

 - Created - 2023-11-01

-- Technologies Used - Html , css , Flex , SASS
+- Technologies Used - Html , css , Tailwind

 - Hooks Used : useState